 - How a LIMS helps automate and streamline operations in clinical diagnostic laboratories.

-The webinar includes 30 minutes of presentation and 10 minutes of the Q&A session.
+The webinar includes 30-minutes of presentation and 10-minutes of Q&A session.

 Who Should Attend?

 Recommended attendees include laboratory managers, directors, quality managers, and technicians of clinical diagnostic laboratories.